dagainz/Correlator/docs/event-system.md

 They are modeled as python objects and are instances or children of of Correlator.event.Event.

-Standard event types are supplied to provide appropriate default actions.
-For example, any custom event dispatched is a subclass of ErrorEvent will generate a python log entry with a severity of error when being handled by the Logback listener.
+Events will not typically get instantiated directly by client code, instead a preferring to use one of its subclasses.
+This is the base object that events handlers will see however, so it is necessary to understand its structure.

 ## Standard events

-The standard Event can contain quite a bit of information:
+The standard Event contains the following nformation:

-- Descriptive summary
-- Data block - list of key/value pairs
 - Timestamp
+- Event type: Currently Standard and Dataset
+- Event Status: Error, Warning, Informational
-- System - source of the event
+- System ID: Source of the event
-- optionally a text/html message generated bv mako
-- Is this warning, error, or informational message
+- Event ID: Event identifier, if event type is Dataset
+- Event description: String description of the event
+- Summary: String summary
+- Payload: a python dict with arbitrary data, to be used in event handlers

-ErrorEvent, WarningEvent, and NoticeEvent are all subclasses of Event.
-To reiterate a point above, unless there is a good reason not to, all non-audit type events should extend one of these standard event classes.
+ErrorEvent, WarningEvent, and NoticeEvent are all subclasses of Event, which set the Event Status to the appropriate value.

-### Usage
+## Data events

+Data events are also dispatched from the front-end engine or one of its modules, but they differ with standard events in that they enforce the payload to follow simple data schema that consists of a single non-tested collection of key/vale pairs.

+## Event docs from the code

 ### ::: Correlator.Event.core.Event
     options:
         show_source: false
         show_root_heading: true

-## Data events

-Data events are also dispatched from the front-end engine or one of its modules, but they differ with standard events in that they follow a simple data schema.

-This schema defines the data to contain:
-- A flat collection of key/value pairs.
-There can be no additional structure beyond this.
-- A list containing all the field names (key values).

-Each event must contain a key/value pair in the payload for every field in field name list (and no more).

-This makes these events suitable for inserting into a database table.
-In addition, field positions may be honored by event handlers where this is important (the CSV handler for example).

-### Usage
 ### ::: Correlator.Event.core.DataEvent
     options:
         show_source: false